Nirjala Ekadashi

 Nirjala Ekadashi (निर्जला एकादशी) is a Hindu holy day falling on the 11th lunar day (ekadashi) of the waxing fortnight of the Hindu month of Jyeshtha (May/June).
 This ekadashi derives its name from the water-less (Nir-jala) fast observed on this day.
 It is considered to be the most austere and hence the most sacred of all 24 ekadashis.
 If observed religiously, it is said to be the most rewarding and granting the virtue gained by the observance of all 24 ekadashis in the year.

 Legend

 Nirjala Ekadashi is also known as Pandava Bhima Ekadashi, or Pandava Nirjala Ekadashi.
-This name is derived from Bhima, the second and strongest of the five Pandava brothers, heroes of the Hindu epic Mahabharata.
+This name is derived from Bhima, the second of the five Pandava brothers, heroes of the Hindu epic Mahabharata.
 The Brahma Vaivarta Purana narrates the story behind the Nirjala Ekadashi vrata vow.
 Bhima, a lover of food, wanted to observe all ekadashi fasts, but could not control his hunger.
 He approached the sage Vyasa, author of the Mahabharata and grandfather of the Pandavas for a solution.
 The sage advised him to observe Nirjala Ekadashi, when for one day in the year, he should observe an absolute fast.
 Bhima attained the virtue of all 24 ekadashis, by observing Nirjala Ekadashi.